north-vuln-intel/nuclei-nvi/README.md

 # nuclei-nvi
 ### Enriches nuclei CVE results with vulnerability intel from North Vulnerability Intelligence platform

+NVI provides current risk score for CVEs based threat intel and exploitation using 30+ open and closed data sources.
+In addition to risk score, it also provides information such as exploit life cycle and ransomware exploitation.
+Exploit life cycle is usually POC , Weponized (Already incorporated into tools and automation) and unkown.

 Make sure you get an API Key from https://www.northinfosec.com/ before start using.

 Simple usage: